Your Cart

 4. Calcium

-Women older than 50 years (that’s almost 11 million women, per 2022 statistics) are believed to be most likely to have low calcium levels.
+Women older than 50 years are considered to be most likely to have low calcium levels.
 Even for those who consume calcium-rich foods and a calcium supplement, some people still fall short of getting enough calcium — for a variety of reasons.

 Women with lactose intolerance as well as vegans may also lack calcium because they avoid eating dairy products, which are some of the most convenient dietary sources of calcium.
 Other factors can affect the amount of calcium absorbed from the digestive tract, including older age (being over 70) and lower vitamin D status (vitamin D is needed for proper calcium absorption).

-Using a body-ready, food-sourced form of calcium that’s made without dairy, Ancient Nutrients Calcium also features vitamin D3, which, in general, is a preferred form of vitamin D and acts as a supporting role in the body’s absorption of calcium.
+• Supplement — Calcium does not appear in a significant amount in any multivitamin because it’d make the multi size too large.
+Instead, to supplement, it’s best to use a body-ready, food-sourced form of calcium made without dairy like Ancient Nutrients Calcium.
+It also features vitamin D3, which, in general, is a preferred form of vitamin D and acts as a supporting role in the body’s absorption of calcium.

 5. Folate